ujjwal-kr/local-ec2/README.md

 - The default password for the `ubuntu` user is `password`.
 You can change this in the Dockerfile.
 - Adjust compute limits in the docker-compose.yml file.
 The current setup mimics a `t2.micro` instance.

+### API (optional)

+This also includes a AWS API if you need it for some reason.

+1. Install the requirements by running `pip install -r requirements.txt`.
+2. Run the API server using `python api.py`.
+3. API docs will be released soon.

 ## Roadmap

 1. Implement EC2 API compatibility.
+   - Frontend Interface to do all this.
+   - SSH via browser because why not.
-2. Develop a custom Elastic Kubernetes Service simulator.
+2. Develop a custom Elastic Kubernetes Service.
 3. Render AWS out of business.